TypeRocket/docs/v5/validator.md

 ## Weak Validation

-To skip validation when a field is not probided or is blank prepend `?` to the validation rule set.
+To skip validation when a field is not provided or is blank prepend `?` to the validation rule set.

 ```php
 $rules = [